 You should not assume that the experience of Hines will translate into positive results for any investments in which Hines Securities is the dealer/manager.

-3Source: Investment Managers Guide, Institutional Real Estate, Inc. Used with permission.
-The ranking is based on the total gross value of real estate assets under management (US$ million as of June 30, 2015).
+3Source: Global Investment Managers 2016, Institutional Real Estate, Inc. Used with permission.
+The ranking is based on the total gross value of real estate assets under management (US$ million as of December 31, 2015).

 4With the exception of the two publicly offered programs noted, Hines’ prior programs were conducted through privately held entities not subject to the up-front commissions, fees and expenses associated with this offering or all of the laws and regulations governing Hines Global REIT II.